 To begin, create a new page or post in WordPress, or go to the update settings on an existing one.
 After that, click inside the first block (that’s the blank area below your page title) and click on the Plus Sign icon and search for and click on WPForms.

 The WPForms widget will appear inside your block.
 Click on the WPForms drop-down and pick which form from the ones you’ve already created that you want to insert into your page.

-Select the name of the form you just created.
+Select the name of the form you just created to embed your form.